Urban design, landscape and housing design for a neighbourhood around a catholic church and monastic buildings in

 The architecture of the buildings and the public spaces has been derived of the religious ensemble.
 Urbanism, architecture and the public realm have been accurately co-ordinated.
 This is a project of co-operation.
 The technical specification was developed with ERA Contour, resulting in a high degree of cost certainty in the early stages of the design.
 The design of the public realm was made by HvdH in co-operation with Waterpas.

-The project was first published in HvdH’s book Architectuur in de Kapotte Stad (Architecture in the Fractured City) and illustrated the way he approaches design and negotiation in urbanism.
+The project was first published in HvdH’s book Architectuur in de Kapotte Stad (Architecture in the ractured City) and illustrated the way he approaches design and negotiation in urbanism.
 Kloosterbuuren received the Special Mention Award of the Fritz Höger Preis 2020.

 Commission: ERA Contour, Zoetermeer (NL), 2006-2016